 These people aren't afraid of a bad review on eBay because when I contacted them with many more details than I have listed here, they pretended not to understand why I was dissatisfied and asked me for MORE information and a photograph.
 I could easily have "returned" the package, which they won't want me to do, because the cost of shipping it back to China will be more than the figures are worth to them.
 Most vendors in this situation will simply say, "Here's your money back; keep it."
 But I wanted to give them a chance, so I have sent them this photo.

 That said, if they are going to make me go to the trouble of taking a photo of an obviously botched order, plus spending more time writing them about it than the ~$17 really justifies, I can't help thinking I can use the photo and my description for more than one thing.
-So here it is, along with the name of the one vendor in this line of work that has given me bad service - "us-enjoy." :-)
+So here it is, along with the name of the vendor in this line of work that has given me the worst service - "us-enjoy." :-)

 Gee, I sound like that old lady who used to yell at us for making two much noise when we rode our bicycles past her house.